Open-MSS/Open-MSS.github.io/docs/develop/Setup-Instructions.md

 for Conda and Mamba specific to conda-forge.
 The packages of the base are from the conda-forge channel. conda-forge is the default and only channel configured.

-MSS is available as package on the channel conda-forge.
+MSS is available as a package on the channel conda-forge.

 [conda-forge/mss](https://anaconda.org/conda-forge/mss)